-Medical Treatment: Following the collision, W.V. presented to Centered by Movement Inc., where he was diagnosed with sprain of lumbar, sprain of thoracic, Non-allopathic lesions, lower extremities, sprain of neck and non-allopathic lesions, upper extremities.
+Following the collision, W.V. presented to Centered by Movement Inc., where he was diagnosed with sprain of lumbar, sprain of thoracic, non-allopathic lesions on lower extremities, sprain of neck, and non-allopathic lesions on the upper extremities.
 He was treated with a course of chiropractic therapy.
-W.V. was treated 72 times over the course of seven months with Centered by Movement Inc.

 Consequently, W.V. then went to Comprehensive Pain Management where he was diagnosed with neck pain, thoracic pain, lumbar pain, knee pain, sacroilitis, lumbar radicular syndrome and hip pain.
-He was ordered to have a MRI of the lumbar spine and left knee and CT and MRI of his cervical spine.
+He was ordered to have an MRI of the lumbar spine and left knee and CT and MRI of his cervical spine.
 He was provided an orthopedic knee brace.
-W.V. treated for two months, five visits, with Comprehensive Pain Management.

 As per recommendation, W.V. presented to Biltmore Surgical Center, AZ where he had a selective nerve root block on the left L3 and L4 under fluoroscopic guidance done.
 Due to his continued pain, W.V. underwent cervical medial branch block at Biltmore Surgical Center, AZ.